AI Literacy Materials

 Are you a researcher who investigates learning about AI or an educator who wants to teach kids about AI?

 Here are some example materials you can reference and adapt for use in the classroom or conducting your own research.
-Please reach out if you are interested in full access to my materials!

 What: I lead the development of various AI literacy materials for educational and research purposes.
-They are designed with elements of play, surprise, and creativity to engage learners in critically considering the social and ethical aspects of AI.
+They are designed with elements of play, surprise, and creativity to engage youth in critically considering the social and ethical aspects of AI.

 Bias in artificial intelligence